ingehap/P2_MyWorkflows/python_windows_infrastructure.md

 # Infrastructure for Python and Julia on Windows 10

-If libraries have not been included yet, a comment saying so will be added.

 ## 1. Python and Julia interpreters

 Python and Julia interpreters are located here: